sourcegraph/about/content/blogposts/2024/cody-vscode-1-12-0-release.md

 ### Reduced frequency of “Unfortunately….” responses in chat for Cody Enterprise

-We saw an increasing number of Cody chat responses starting with “Unfortunately…”, and we were able to tie that behavior back to Claude 2.1’s [more conservative approach](https://www.anthropic.com/news/claude-2-1-prompting) to answering questions.
+We saw an increasing number of Cody chat responses starting with “Unfortunately…” and we were able to tie that behavior back to Claude 2.1’s [more conservative approach](https://www.anthropic.com/news/claude-2-1-prompting) to answering questions.
 We’ve switched the default model for Cody Enterprise users to Claude 2.0 to counteract this.
 Impacted users should see a drastically reduced rate of “Unfortunately…” responses in chat going forward.

 This change will impact Cody Enterprise users who are running Sourcegraph Cloud and don’t have a model explicitly selected.
-We’ll also be releasing the option to use Claude 3 models to Enterprise users in an upcoming release.
+We’ll also add the option to use Claude 3 models in Cody Enterprise in an upcoming release.

 ## Improvements to context handling